 - CTRL+k – This shortcut is handy to use when you are typing a website and it doesn’t automatically convert or you want to add a link to text.

-- CTRL+c – Use this shortcut if you want to center align the text you are in.
-You can also use CTRL+l (left justified) or CTRL+r (right justified).
+- CTRL+e – Use this shortcut if you want to center align the text you are in.
+You can also use CTRL+r (right justified) or CTRL+l (left justified) (hitting the CTRL+l again will full justify the text).

 - CTRL+] – This shortcut applies to the text where your cursor is (or the selection if additional text is selected) and increases the font size.
 To decrease font size, just use the neighboring key to the left (CTRL+[).